 Aesthetically speaking, we recommend a soundbar that is shorter than the overall length of your television.
 You can use the following chart as a helpful guide.

 Most soundbar designs are generally a long speaker frequently combined with a subwoofer, which provides an additional low-end response, and can be mounted on the wall, placed inside an acoustically transparent TV stand, or on top of the cabinet in front of the television.

 Note: Depending on the size of your speaker and the height of your TV stand, this could position the speaker directly in your line of sight or could block your TV's remote sensor.
 Many manufacturers recommend that the soundbar be placed roughly six to eight inches under the television screen for optimal audio performance.

 Living the Stream

 Another benefit of soundbars is their ability to wirelessly stream music from your smartphone or tablet through apps like Pandora or Spotify.
 Thanks to wireless connectivity, you won't need to get a separate speaker for your living room.
-If you have a soundbar, the sound, volume and clarity will be far superior to most wireless speakers anyway.
+If you have a soundbar, the sound, volume, and clarity will be far superior to most portable wireless speakers anyway.

 Lastly, consider a unit that includes a subwoofer for that extra low-end response that is especially noticeable when you're watching the latest action blockbuster.
-Although high-end soundbars do a decent job of replicating bass, it is nothing compared to a dedicated subwoofer.
+Although high-end soundbars do a decent job replicating bass, it is nothing compared to a dedicated subwoofer.

-Wireless subwoofers are ideal, as they allow for a wide assortment of placement options, whether it's hidden behind a sofa, under a coffee table or positioned inside of your media cabinet.
+Wireless subwoofers are ideal, as they allow for a wide assortment of placement options, whether it's hidden behind a sofa, under a coffee table, or positioned inside of your media cabinet.

-Shop, Look and Listen
+Shop, Look, and Listen